Heart Shaker Cookies

-3D sprinkle rattle cookies with a stained glass window
+vegan pink and black heart shaker cookies with a glass window

 This recipe makes 12 stained glass window 3D heart cookies.